SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/ExpandAndCollapse/IconWithPathShape/README.md

 #PathShape

-This sample demonstrate how to Initialize the Icon with Path shape.
-The shape of an ExpandIcon and a CollapseIcon can be changed by using the Shape property of DiagramExpandIcon and DiagramCollapseIcon respectively.
+This sample demonstrates how to initialize the Icon with the Path shape.
+The shape of an ExpandIcon and a CollapseIcon can be changed by using the Shape property of the DiagramExpandIcon and DiagramCollapseIcon respectively.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/expandcollapse?theme=fluent